-Sage Oracle, or Sage the Oracle, as it is also called, is one of the finest coffee machines when talking about semi / fully automatic espresso machines.
+Sage Oracle, or Sage the Oracle, is also called, is one of the finest coffee machines when talking about semi / fully automatic espresso machines.
 It is made with the well-known chef Heston Blumenthal.
-In this article I will try to get around and the good stuff, and of course the bad stuff that is on this machine.
+In this article, I will try to get around and the good stuff, and of course, the bad stuff that is on this machine.

 I have been drinking coffee for years.
 It actually started in my study time, where I took night watches where I needed to stay awake.
 Most places have easy access to coffee, whereas tea can be a bit more “hassle”.
 Today I drink coffee daily in the form of Cappuccino or an Espresso / Cortado.

 A few months before I wrote this review of Sage The Oracle, my Sage Barista Express had a minor issue with the grinder.
 That is why I started searching for the best alternative.
 And since I run this site, I thought I should get the oracle and write a few reviews on it.